minhhieple97/video-sharing-app/README.md

-# YouTube Video Sharing App
+# Video Sharing App Backend

-This is a web application for sharing YouTube videos with real-time notifications.
+This is a backend service for sharing YouTube videos with real-time notifications.

 ## Prerequisites